zzalscv2/VirtualFluids/docs/pages/coding-guidelines/Layout.md

 <!-- SPDX-FileCopyrightText: Copyright © VirtualFluids Project contributors, see AUTHORS.md in root folder -->
 # Layout

- VirtualFluids project contains a [clang-format file](https://git.rz.tu-bs.de/irmb/VirtualFluids/-/blob/main/.clang-format). clang-format is a tool to automatically format the C++ code.
+ VirtualFluids project contains a [clang-format file](https://git.rz.tu-bs.de/irmb/VirtualFluids/-/blob/main/.clang-format).
+Clang-format is a tool to automatically format C++ code.
 The .clang-format file includes all formatting rules of the project.
-Some most important rules a listed below.
+The most important rules a listed below.

 ## Spaces